-The French Pyrenees are one of the best bike climbing areas in the world and always featured in the Tour de France.
-PJAMM has ridden all of these climbs and they are truly magnificent and exceptional cycling climbs.
+The French Alps are one of the most famous, scenic and iconic bike climbing areas in the world and always featured in the Tour de France.
+PJAMM has ridden in the Alps several tims and documented all of the most famous of tese magnificent and exceptional cycling climbs.

 The French Alps are a highly popular tourist area, known largely in part for being a major winter destination for skiing.
 Another major claim the French Alps have on fame is being an integral sight of the Tour de France.
 Other popular activities within the Alps include: snowshoeing and snowboarding during the winter months, and during the summer months, hiking, rock climbing, and even paragliding.
 Clearly athletes of all types flock to this area, and for good reason.